 Has this project previously received federal funding?
 If so, please details amounts, dates, and sources.
 No Have you previously requested this project for Congressionally Directed Spending?
 If yes, please list the Member(s) of Congress from whom you requested CDS funding.
 No (but we plan to reach out to Jason Crow) Has this project previously received CDS funding?
 If so, please also list the members credited with the request and the fiscal year it was requested.
 No Please select the topic/appropriations subcommittee that best aligns with your project.
-Energy and Water Energy and Water Please note that Department of Energy projects have up to a 50% federal cost share.
-For U.S. Army Corps of Engineers projects, please contact your local district (Albuquerque or Omaha) to confirm specific project cost shares and eligibility.
+Energy and Water Energy and Water and eligibility.

+Please note that Department of Energy projects have up to a 50% federal cost share.
+For U.S. Army Corps of Engineers projects, please contact your local district (Albuquerque or Omaha) to confirm specific project cost shares

-U.S. Army Corps of Engineers; Investigations U.S. Army Corps of Engineers; Construction U.S. Army Corps of Engineers; Operations & Maintenance U.S. Army Corps of Engineers; Mississippi River & Tributaries: Investigations U.S. Army Corps of Engineers; Mississippi River & Tributaries: Construction U.S. Army Corps of Engineers; Mississippi River & Tributaries: Operation & Maintenance Bureau of Reclamation; Water and Related Resources Department of Energy; Renewable and Clean Energy Projects Department of Energy; Electricity and Energy Resiliency Projects Department of Energy; Cybersecurity and Energy Security Projects Department of Energy; Nuclear Energy Projects Department of Energy; Fossil Energy or Carbon Management Projects Many of the Department of Energy accounts have cost-share or match requirements (up to 50%), depending on the scope and technological maturity of the project.
+Please select the account you would like your request to receive funding from: U.S. Army Corps of Engineers; Investigations U.S. Army Corps of Engineers; Construction U.S. Army Corps of Engineers; Operations & Maintenance U.S. Army Corps of Engineers; Mississippi River & Tributaries: Investigations U.S. Army Corps of Engineers; Mississippi River & Tributaries: Construction U.S. Army Corps of Engineers; Mississippi River & Tributaries: Operation & Maintenance Bureau of Reclamation; Water and Related Resources Department of Energy; Renewable and Clean Energy Projects Department of Energy; Electricity and Energy Resiliency Projects Department of Energy; Cybersecurity and Energy Security Projects Department of Energy; Nuclear Energy Projects Department of Energy; Fossil Energy or Carbon Management Projects Many of the Department of Energy accounts have cost-share or match requirements (up to 50%), depending on the scope and technological maturity of the project.
 Is your organization prepared to provide match funding if your request is funded under one of these accounts?
-Yes No
+Yes No details here: